jonathansedrez/Library/README.md

 # Library
-A library software to practice Javascript
+A project to practice Javascript and responsive website.